Making natural homemade vapor rub to replace the famous VapoRub® is simple and fun. Make this DIY vapor rub and you’ll never buy it again!

 Using your Homemade Vapor Rub

 This DIY vapor rub doesn’t pack the same punch as a commercial vapor rubs.
 Instead, it seeps in slowly, with a very mild tingling feeling.

 Just apply a small amount to the chest during a cold or when you have a cough.
 You can also apply the rub on your upper and middle back as well.
 Apply every couple of hours.

 If you rub it into your hands, you can also cup your hands over your nose and inhale deeply a few times.

-If you’re using it on small babies, though, only apply a very small amount to the bottoms of their feet and put socks on them.
+If you’re using this homemade vapor rub on small babies only apply a very small amount to the bottoms of their feet and put socks on them.
 Even though it won’t have the same effect as rubbing it on their chests, the essential oils will still be absorbed into their feet and provide therapeutic benefits.
 (Please be sure to only use 100% pure essential oils!)

 Even though essential oils are natural, they must still be used with caution.
 Why?
 Because they are so concentrated and powerful.
 That’s also why it’s so important to use 100% pure therapeutic grade oils.
 Check out our Essential Oil FAQ for more tips on buying essential oils.